ISSArt-LLC/ISSArt-LLC.github.io/posts/2017-06-16-fast-creation-performance-tests-based-soapui-project.md

 Well, now we have a ready SoapUI project.

-Let’s have a look at the functionality of soapui2yaml utility.
+Let's have a look at the functionality of soapui2yaml utility.
 It allows you to convert the script SoapUI to taurus yaml configuration.

 We can run this utility without any additional keys.